JordanMartinez/purescript-jordans-reference/21-Hello-World/06-Application-Structure/src/03-Free/03-From-Free-to-Run/ReadMe.md

 # From `Free` to `Run`

+**Prerequisite: You must be familiar with type-level programming syntax and understand how type-level programming works.
+If you are not, read through the corresponding folder on type-level syntax, and skim through the first few files of the next major folder, `Type Level Programming`.**

 So far, we've used the `Free` monad to model effects using `Coproduct`.
 However, this approach is not very extensible because `Coproduct` is the "closed" `Type -> Type` sum type.

 This folder will